 A paper copy of the "2021 Annual Campus Safety Plan Report" is available upon request by contacting the California State University, Northridge Department of Police Services, located at 9222 Darby Avenue, Northridge, CA 91330-8282; phone (818) 677-5343; or email to firstname.lastname@example.org.

 Annual Clery Security Report (ASR)

-Pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, CSUN makes available the most current 2020 Annual Security Report (ASR) (.pdf).
+Pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, CSUN makes available the most current 2021 Annual Security Report (ASR) (PDF).
 The ASR contains the current security and safety-related policy statements, emergency preparedness and evacuation information, crime prevention and sexual assault prevention information, and drug and alcohol prevention programming.
-The ASR also contains statistics of Clery Act crimes for California State University, Northridge (CSUN) for 2017-2019.
+The ASR also contains statistics of Clery Act crimes for California State University, Northridge (CSUN) for 2018-2020.

-A paper copy of the ASR is available upon request by contacting the California State University Northridge Department of Police Services, located at 9222 Darby Avenue, Northridge, CA 91330-8282; phone (818) 677-5343.
+A paper copy of the ASR is available upon request by contacting the Department of Police Services, located at California State University, Northridge; 9222 Darby Avenue, Northridge, CA 91330-8282.

 Related topics on this page: